daolanfler/zero2prod/README.md

 Therefore, we can use the session token as key while the value is the JSON representation of the session state - the application takes care of serialization/deserialization.

+What does `Session::insert` actually do, though?
+All operations performed against `Session` are executed in memory - they do not affect the state of the session as seen by the storage backend.
+After the handler returns a response, `SessionMiddleware` will inspect the in-importy state of `Session` - if it changed, it will call Redis to update (or create) the state.
+It will also take care of setting a session cookie on the client, if there wasn't one already.